On NIHSA’s 2018 Flood Alert - :::...The Tide News Online:::...

 NIHSA’s warning could not have come at a better time than now.
 From all indications, it is a clear danger signal which requires immediate preventive measures to avert a repeat of past tragedies.

-More importantly, we call on all relevant government agencies and stakeholders to find lasting solutions to this perennial flooding that has become an annual endemic mostly, to the wetlands.
+More importantly, we call on all relevant government agencies and stakeholders to find lasting solutions to this perennial flooding that has become an annual endemic occurence, mostly to the wetlands.

-In the light of the risks associated with excessive flooding, especially water-borne diseases, we call for immediate distilling of the drainages, canals and waterways, especially in the major cities and their environs.
+In the light of the risks associated with excessive flooding, especially water-borne diseases, we call for immediate desilting of the drainages, canals and waterways, especially in the major cities and their environs.

-We implore indigenes to clean up their environment, stop indiscriminate disposal of wastes in the drains and stop to erect structures on waterways or drainages.
-Meanwhile, government officials must enforce good sanitary habits on the citizenry by ensuring that culprits are sanctioned as deterrent to others.
+We implore indigenes to clean up their environment, stop indiscriminate disposal of wastes into the drains and stop erecting structures on waterways or drainages.
+Meanwhile, government officials must enforce good sanitary habits on the citizenry by ensuring that culprits are sanctioned to serve as deterrent to others.

 Ending flooding may not be an easy feat to achieve, but a good synergy and interface between communities and environmental experts in this direction is recommended as a way forward.
 The South African case is a classic example, where a database is provided to predict accurately flood level at a given period.
 The federal and state authorities should borrow a leaf from this.

-It will not also be out of place if the state governments float the State Emergency Agency which would always liaise with NEMA and other relevant agencies to handle flood-related and other environmental challenges in their respective states.
+It will not also be out of place if all state governments float state emergency management agencies which would always liaise with NEMA and other relevant agencies to handle flood-related and other environmental challenges in their respective states.

 On NIHSA’s 2018 Flood Alert